For the next 4 days I’m going to try out lipsticks from history. From The 1300s to the 1940’s, I’ll be testing them all. On my lips…

 So I mixed up my cochineal, gum Arabic and egg whites until I got a bright red lip…mousse…thing.

 Yeeeah, I hadn’t really thought the lip liner through… but luckily the internet exists!
-Sadly I couldn’t find any tutorials on making plaster of Paris pencils, because, well why the fuck would you?
+Sadly I couldn’t find any tutorials on making plaster of paris lip pencils.

 But fortunately I am a women of many skills, so I macgyvered a plaster of Paris mold using a straw and some tin foil.